 The tuition is modest but varies from subject to subject.
 On average,

-fees for Fine Arts classes range between a mere $20 per hour and fees
+fees for Fine Arts classes range between $20-$25 per hour and fees

-for language classes range between seven to ten dollars per hour.
+for language classes range between ten to twelve dollars per hour.

 Tuition is payable in full for a semester of approximately fifteen

 hours.
-The Registration fee is $15 for new students and $10 for
+The Registration fee is $20.
+There maybe a small charge for

 provided by the School each Sunday and at the Annual Program.